agiledev-students-spring2024/2-git-workflow-practice-ShiwenFang/README.md

 - **AI and Machine Learning**: AI continues to push the boundaries, making applications smarter and enhancing user experience with predictive analytics and advanced data processing.

 - **Internet of Things (IoT)**: IoT is not just a tech buzzword but a significant part of our connected reality, with applications transforming everyday objects into smart, interconnected devices.

+- **WebAssembly**: This technology is changing the game, allowing code written in various languages to be executed in web browsers, leading to performance improvements and new possibilities in web app development.